 Do you constantly feel like something is missing in your life?
 Do you feel a deep sense of emptiness, loneliness, sadness, or discontent even though your life looks wonderful from the outside?
 Do you long for something from the past or wish for something more in the future?
 This sense of incompleteness can be so painful and yet invisible or mystifying to other people who do not struggle with it.
 I have often struggled with this sense of emptiness in my life.
 This nagging feeling of something-is-missing is really confusing because I have all the trimmings of a privileged life.
 I used to think that this emptiness can be filled by accomplishments, friends, family, money, hobbies, career, or pets.
 But the more "stuff" I accumulated to fill this hole, the more empty and incomplete I felt.
 I came to realize that the hole cannot be paved over by anything from the outside.

 I have learned that this empty feeling can be better explained by my experiences of childhood emotional neglect (CEN).
-I will make a separate post about CEN in the future.
-In the meantime, check out this helpful definition from Dr. Jonice Webb's website.
+You can read more about CEN in my blog posts here and here.
+Check out this helpful definition from Dr. Jonice Webb's website.
 I want to offer in today's post a simple meditation to help you find the wholeness that is already and always within you.
 It may be helpful to have a friend or partner read this meditation to you or record yourself reading this meditation and then play it back to yourself.

 Now find a comfortable seated position and close your eyes.
 Begin by bringing your awareness to your breath.
 Notice yourself breathing in and breathing out.
 Notice the quality of your breath - whether your breath is deep or shallow, fast or slow.
 Bring your breath to a comforting rhythm.
 Take a few moments to bring yourself to your body and to the present moment with your breath.